Member Since 1997

 Professor, University of California Santa Barbara

 My research uses advanced data science techniques to understand how water, plants, geology and climate interact in a tightly coupled system – and how humans are changing this system.
-Much of her work involves designing advanced simulation models that integrate data from multiple sources including field and lab experiments and data from remote sensing technologies.
-These models are ‘virtual laboratories’ that we can use to explore ‘what-if’ scenarios with best available sci
+Much of my work involves designing advanced simulation models that integrate data from multiple sources including field and lab experiments and data from remote sensing technologies.
+These models can be ‘virtual laboratories’ or sometimes "digital twins" that we use to explore the "why" and "what if" of landscapes

 Professional Experience